Blog

 How We Work

-Weeks 3-8 focus on editorial calendar development and content production.
-We establish content workflows, brief templates, and quality standards.
-Initial content pieces target high-intent topics with clear conversion paths.
-Weekly editorial meetings keep production on track.
+Weeks 3-8 are editorial system setup and initial production.
+We establish content workflows, brief templates, clinical review routing, and quality standards.
+First content pieces target high-intent topics with clear conversion paths.
+Weekly editorial syncs keep production moving.

-From month 3 onward, we're in sustained production and optimization mode — publishing consistently, repurposing high-performing content across channels, and building topical authority through content clusters.
+From month 3 onward, we are in sustained production mode – publishing consistently, repurposing high-performing content across owned channels, and building topical authority through content clusters.
+Quarterly strategy reviews adjust the roadmap based on what is generating actual pipeline.

 If your health & wellness company needs content marketing leadership, we should talk.